tbor111/teresaborcuch.github.io/_posts/blog/2016-12-11-Billboard-Top-100-Analysis.md

 ```

 ### Which genre has the most tracks in the Top 100?
-We'll count entries in the unique tracks dataframe.
+I'll count entries in the unique tracks dataframe.

 ```python